Month: February 2014

 Red bell peppers and garlic cook in skillet before adding more sauce ingredients.

-The Sauce For Tuscan Garlic Chicken Is Very Colorful!
+The Sauce Is Very Colorful!

 This is what the sauce for Tuscan garlic chicken will look like once all ingredients are added.
-It is very creamy and full of flavor.
+It is very creamy and incredibly full of flavor.

 The creamy sauce for Tuscan garlic chicken is very colorful in the skillet.